Slitz

-Slitz was a Swedish men's magazine that was published in Stockholm, Sweden, between 1980 and 2012.
+Slitz was a monthly Swedish men's magazine that was published in Stockholm, Sweden, between 1980 and 2012.

 History

 Slitz was initially created in 1985 when the two music magazines Schlager and Ritz merged.
-The magazine continued to be a music publication until 1996 when it was relaunched as a men's lifestyle magazine similarly to Café.
-After this Slitz become a men's magazine with content similar to FHM and Maxim featuring articles about sex, crime, cars, games, entertainment, and gadgets.
+The magazine continued to be a music publication until 1996 when it was relaunched as a men's lifestyle magazine similar to Café.
+After this Slitz became a men's magazine with content similar to FHM and Maxim, featuring articles about sex, crime, cars, games, entertainment, and gadgets.

 The magazine was published by MDM Media AB in Stockholm and featured some of Sweden's most prevalent glamour models.
-Its main competitors were the magazines Café, Moore Magazine and the Swedish issue of FHM.
+Its main competitors were the magazines Café, Moore Magazine and the Swedish edition of FHM.
 Slitz was also available in Finland, since a part of the population in Finland has Swedish as their native language.
-As of 2008, Slitz had a reader circulation of 135,000 with an issue frequency of 12 times a year.
+As of 2008, Slitz had a reader circulation of 135,000 with 12 issues a year.
 The same year its circulation was 32,600 copies.

 In 2005, Slitz launched Slitz Man which focused more on style and fashion.
-By 2007, Slitz aimed to change the concept of the magazine due to the trend of declining sales among most men's magazines.
-Men's magazines such as Loaded had reported a decline in sales while men's fashion magazines had increased.
+By 2007, Slitz aimed to change the concept of the magazine due to the trend of declining sales of most men's magazines.
+Men's magazines such as Loaded had reported a decline in sales while the circulation of men's fashion magazines had increased.
 "We have noticed a change in our target audience.
 The Swedish boy is slowly dying.
 Our conclusion is that Swedish guys of today are asking for a smarter magazine and not a magazine with the degree of nudity that we have had before," said Chief Editor Niklas Natt och Dag.

 In December 2012 the decision was made to discontinue the magazine.
 The Christmas issue of 2012 was the last issue of Slitz.